+Actions Implementation Timeline

+Action 1.2.1 Medium term

-ACTIONS IMPLEMENTATION TIMELINE ACTION 1.2.1 Complete a city-wide assessment and strategy for underutilized land, both publicly and privately owned.
-Based on this assessment, determine whether there are opportunities to engage landowners around non- market housing in key locations (e.g., transit-oriented development, neighbourhood centres, core areas, etc.) and any opportunities for City- owned lands with capacity to accommodate housing.
-Medium term The following actions are potential opportunities dependent on the outcomes of Action 1.2.1.
-ACTION 1.2.2 Prezone available City-owned land for higher density and partner with a non-profit housing provider to redevelop the site to include non-market housing.
-Medium term ACTION 1.2.3 Create a land acquisition strategy to progressively acquire land for non- market housing.
-Pursue external funding opportunities to support land acquisition for non-market housing.
-Long term
+Complete a city-wide assessment and strategy for underutilized land, both publicly and privately owned.
+Based on this assessment, determine whether there are opportunities to engage landowners

+Actions Implementation Timeline around non-market housing in key locations (e.g., transit-oriented development, neighbourhood centres, core areas, etc.) and any opportunities for City-owned lands with capacity to accommodate housing.
+The following actions are potential opportunities dependent on the outcomes of Action 1.2.1.
+Action 1.2.2 Medium term Prezone available City-owned land for higher density and partner with a non-profit housing provider to redevelop the site to include non-market housing.
+Action 1.2.3 Long term Create a land acquisition strategy to progressively acquire land for non-market housing.
+Action 1.2.4 Long term, or as Pursue external funding opportunities to acquire land for non-market housing. resources are identified